Monforte de Lemos

-Monforte de Lemos is a city and municipality in northwestern Spain, in the province of Lugo, Galicia.
-It covers an area of 200 km² and lies 62 km from Lugo.
+Monforte de Lemos is a town and municipality in northwestern Spain, in the province of Lugo, Galicia.
+It covers an area of 200 km2 and lies 62 km from Lugo.
 As of 2017 it had a population of 18,783.

 Location

-Monforte de Lemos is located in a valley between the rivers Minho and Sil.
+Monforte de Lemos is located in a valley between the rivers Miño and Sil.
 The river Cabe, a tributary of Sil, runs through the city.
 It is the core of the region known as Terra de Lemos and capital of the area known as Ribeira Sacra or Terras de Lemos.

 Symbols

 The coat of arms of Monforte de Lemos was approved after the mandatory report of the Heraldic Council of Galicia, the autonomous government, under Decree 166/2002 of April 25, 2002.
 The process sparked some initial controversy by contemplating the withdrawal of the Tau of Gules, a heraldic device associated, among others, to the Order of St. Anthony and St. Anton.
 It was traditionally used as an emblem of the town, finally being emblazoned, in response to this feature together with its historical strength and its relationship with the House of Lemos, as follows: